wardzinskim/my-budget/README.md

 * password: Demo!23

 > [!WARNING]
-> Application is hosted on Azure Service App Free Plan, so it is possible that you have to wait for a minute to application start.
+> Application is hosted on Azure Service App Free Plan, so it is possible that you have to wait a moment for application start.

 ## Goals